 Electrifying Health Clinics to Combat AIDS

-Since 2003, SELF has taken up the challenge of electrifying health care facilities throughout Rwanda along with a coalition comprised of Partners in Health (PIH), Columbia University’s Mailman School of Public Health, and the Elisabeth Glaser AIDS Initiative.
+SELF electrified health care facilities throughout Rwanda along with a coalition comprised of Partners in Health (PIH), Columbia University’s Mailman School of Public Health, and the Elisabeth Glaser AIDS Initiative.

 With one of the highest HIV/AIDS rates in the world, approximately 3% of the adult Rwandan population is infected with the virus, and as a result an estimated 210,000 children have been orphaned.
 The problem of supplying adequate diagnostic and treatment services to fight the disease is compounded by the nation’s limited clinical and laboratory infrastructure, combined with the chronic shortage of medical professionals.